It is vital that you work with a web developer who is competent and reliable, and one that you can trust to help you grow and succeed online.

 As we just noted, there are already a range of high quality CMS platforms available on which to build your website.
 Although the core platform is the same, websites built on a popular CMS can look and act vastly different from each other.
-The first level of customization is generally the theme – the overall look of the site.
-Themes can be customized to give you the look, feel and functionality that you are looking for.
+The first level of customisation is generally the theme – the overall look of the site.
+Themes can be customised to give you the look, feel and functionality that you are looking for.
 Web developers can also create a new, unique theme for your website.

 Your site can further be customized by using plugins and apps to add extra functionality.

 With so many ways to customize a CMS there is really no need to reinvent the wheel, and in fact, creating a website custom coded from scratch has several drawbacks:

 - more expensive